About Us Contact Shop

 That’s why it’s so important to take the opportunity, whether with a friend or family member, to practice giving instead of just taking.
 Because a person can only give for so long until they have nothing left to hand you.

 When I met my now spouse, I found out I had a lot of work to do.
 I had to realize that it wasn’t all about my needs and what I wanted.
 I had to learn how to really listen when they communicated with me about what they needed.
-Because if I failed to do that and went a different direction, I ended up hurting them badly.
+Because if I failed to do that and went in a different direction, I ended up hurting them badly.

 I was told by a very wise person in my life that, “It’s not about finding the person that can make you happy for the rest of your life.
 It’s about finding the person you can make happy for the rest of your life.”
 Because when you give instead of constantly take from someone, and have their words feel respected, they’re going to want to do the same for you.